TryCatchHCF/Cloakify/README.md

 So transform that data into something they're <b>not</b> looking for:
 <img src=https://github.com/TryCatchHCF/Cloakify/blob/master/screenshots/CloakifyFactoryWorkflow.png></img>

-#Tutorial
+# Tutorial
 See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop and DemoLabs session.
 Complete tutorial on what Cloakify can do, specific use cases, and more.

 For a quick start, see the cleverly titled file "README_GETTING_STARTED.txt" in the project for a walkthrough of Cloakify Factory.

 # Overview
-Cloakify Factory transforms any filetype (e.g. .zip, .exe, .xls, etc.) into a list of harmless-looking strings.
+CloakifyFactory transforms any filetype (e.g. .zip, .exe, .xls, etc.) into a list of harmless-looking strings.
 This lets you hide the file in plain sight, and transfer the file without triggering alerts.
 The fancy term for this is "text-based steganography", hiding data by making it look like other data.
 For example, you can transform a .zip file into a list of Pokemon creatures or Top 100 Websites.
 You then transfer the cloaked file however you choose, and then decloak the exfiltrated file back into its original form.

 With your payload cloaked, you can transfer data across a secure network’s perimeter without triggering alerts.
 You can also defeat data whitelisting controls - is there a security device that only allows IP addresses to leave a network?
 Turn your payload into IP addresses, problem solved.
 Additionaly, you can derail the security analyst’s review via social engineering attacks against their workflows.
 And as a final bonus, cloaked files defeat signature-based malware detection tools.

 The pre-packaged ciphers are designed to appear like harmless / ignorable lists, though some (like MD5 password hashes) are specifically meant as distracting bait.

+CloakifyFactory is also a great way to introduce people to crypto and steganography concepts.
+It's simple to use, guides the user through the process, and according to our kids is also fun!

 # Requires
 Python 2.7.x

-# Run Cloakify Factory:
+# Run Cloakify Factory
-% ./cloakifyFactory.py
+$ ./cloakifyFactory.py

 # Description
 CloakifyFactory is a menu-driven tool that leverages Cloakify Toolset scripts.
 When you choose to Cloakify a file, the scripts  first Base64-encodes the payload, then apply a cipher to generate a list of strings that encodes the Base64 payload.
 You then transfer the file however you wish to its desired destination.
 Once exfiltrated, choose Decloakify with the same cipher to decode the payload.